Brianne Lay, MA, CCC-SLP

 In her free time, Lyndsay enjoys traveling, hiking, and finding the best new food place in town.
 She is always looking for suggestions of new travel destinations, too!

-Ms. Schmitt has additional specialized training in the following areas/programs:
+Ms. Bowman has additional specialized training in the following areas/programs:

 • Early Intervention